 The NCWIT Summit is the world’s largest annual convening of change leaders focused on significantly improving diversity and inclusion in computing.
 Educators, entrepreneurs, corporate executives, and social scientists (both men and women) from across industries and disciplines participate in this one-of-a-kind opportunity.

 NCWIT is the trusted source for research-based strategies that facilitate reform in computing classes and technical organizations; the Summit sets the stage for NCWIT member representatives, notable field experts, and renowned guests to present and learn about leading-edge practices, to network and form partnerships, and to provide encouragement and inspiration for one another.

-We would like to give a huge thanks to 2018 NCWIT Summit Sponsors Anchor Point Foundation, Autodesk, Palo Alto Networks, and PNC.
+We would like to give a huge thanks to 2018 NCWIT Summit Sponsors Anchor Point Foundation, Autodesk, Johnson & Johnson, Palo Alto Networks, and PNC.

 Sponsorship opportunities for the 2018 NCWIT Summit are available.
 Please email firstname.lastname@example.org for more information.

 Looking for the 2017 NCWIT Summit site?
 You can view it here.

 Emmy-nominated comic and CNN host W. Kamau Bell delivers incisive, scathingly funny commentary on modern society that will change your view of race, politics and social issues in America.
 As host of the CNN docu-series “United Shades of America,” Kamau travels the country, offering viewers a rare yet eye-opening look inside the various subcultures of American life.
 The second season for United Shades of America starts this April.
 He first captured audiences’ attention with his thought-provoking one-man show, “The W.